JeffDess/redmine-kroki/readme.md

 Other options include Podman, Kubernetes, bare metal or external provider.
 Read [Kroki documentation](https://docs.kroki.io/kroki/setup/install/) for more information on how to setup the service.
-It doesn't really matter how you do it, just make sure the Kroki server is reacheable from your Redmine instance.
+It doesn't really matter how you do it, just make sure the Kroki server is reachable from your Redmine instance.

 ## Installation